xerial/sbt-sonatype/README.md

     * Create GPG signed artifacts to a local staging repository.
     * Make sure adding `publishTo := sonatypePublishToBundle.value` to your build.sbt
  * `sonatypeBundleRelease` (New in sbt-sonatype 3.4)
     * This command will prepare a new remote staging repository at Sonatype.
-If there are exisiting staging repositories that have the same description with `sonatypeSessionName` key, they will be discarded properly.
+If there are exisiting staging repositories that have the same description with `sonatypeSessionName` key, sbt-sonatype will discard them properly.
-    * Then it will upload the artifacts in the local staging folder to the remote staging repository.
-Uploading artifacts as a bundle is much faster than directly uploaing each artifact to Sonatype.
+    * Then, it will upload the artifacts in the local staging folder to the remote staging repository.
+Uploading artifacts as a bundle is much faster than uploaing each artifact to Sonatype.
 For example, thousands of files can be uploaded in several minutes with bundle upload.
     * Finally, this command will perform the close and release steps at the Sonatype Nexus repository to verify the Maven central requirements.

- After these steps, your project will be synchronized to the Maven central (usually) within ten minutes.
+ After these steps, your project will be synchronized to the Maven central within ten minutes.
 No longer need to enter the web interface of
  [Sonatype Nexus repository](http://oss.sonatype.org/) to performe these release steps.